$t$-Structures with Grothendieck hearts via functor categories: Preliminaries

 \subsection{Localization of categories}

-Next we recall a basic fact about a key concept in this paper---localization of categories.
+Next we recall basic facts about a key concept in this paper---localization of categories.
 A functor $F\dd\mcC\la\mcC'$ is a \emph{localization functor} at a class of morphism $\mcS$ of $\mcC$ if for any category $\mcE$, the precompostion functor

 between the categories of functors is fully faithful and the essential image consists of those functors $G\dd\mcC\la\mcE$ which send all morphisms in $\mcS$ to isomorphisms in $\mcE$.

 \begin{rem} Of course, having written that, we need to explain how to interpret this statement in the context of the usual set-theoretic foundation of mathematics.
 We have three possibilities: